 Hands-on habitat restoration activities are a great opportunity for the public to be involved in a meaningful way here at the Bay without making any long-term volunteer commitment.
-Service learning hours are available and groups are welcome.
+Service learning hours are available for students and groups are welcome.
 During the rainy season, native plants are planted.
 At other times of the year the activities are more maintenance oriented, and include removal of non-native plants and temporary watering of the new natives.
 Participants are also taught why these activities are so important to the long-term protection of the Bay.
-Service learning hours are available for students.
 All restoration activities are planned by Newport Bay Conservancy, Project Grow, Orange County Parks or City of Newport Beach, with the support of NBC Volunteers.

 Hosted by Project Grow, the public can participate in restoration activities on selected Saturdays (ROOTS in Newport Valley) or Wednesdays (Steward Days in the Native Plant Nursery at the Back Bay Science Center) mornings.
 Under 14 must be accompanied by an adult.
 For information or to reserve your place, please contact Matt Yurko, Coordinator, at (949) 640-0286 or firstname.lastname@example.org.
 A signed waiver is needed for each participant.
 For those under 18, this must be signed by a parent or guardian.

-Join Orange County Parks Staff at the Peter and Mary Muth Interpretive Center to enhance the Nature Preserve habitat with non-native plant removal and native plantings on the second Sunday of each month.
+Join Orange County Parks Staff at the Peter and Mary Muth Interpretive Center on the second Sunday of each month from 9am-12pm to enhance the Nature Preserve habitat for local wildlife.
+Activities may include non-native plant removal, planting natives, watering, trash cleanup, and Butterfly Garden maintenance.
+No experience is necessary; please bring a hat, sunscreen, snacks, etc. Water and tools are provided.
 All ages are welcome.
 Under 16 must be accompanied by an adult.
-These take place typically on the 2nd Sunday of the month, from 9:00 AM to noon.
+Space is limited and pre-registration is required.
 To reserve your place, visit letsgooutside.org.
 For more information you can also contact OC Parks at 949-923-2295 or email@example.com.
 A signed waiver is needed for each participant.
 For those under 18, this must be signed by a parent or guardian.

-Visit, Let’sGoOutside.org and search “stewardship” or “trail work” to look for other restoration events throughout the county that an individual or group may participate.
+For other activities with Orange County Parks, visit Let’sGoOutside.org and search “stewardship” or “trail work”.
+Restoration events are offered throughout the county that an individual or group may participate in.